pressure679/xLSTM-PPO-Reinforcement-Learning-Trading-Bot-for-MetaTrader-5-XAUUSD-/README.md

 Training data consists of:

 * XAUUSD (Gold)
-* 15-minute timeframe
+* 5-minute timeframe
 * OHLC candles
-* Historical dataset obtained from Kaggle
+* Historical dataset obtained from Kaggle - https://www.kaggle.com/datasets/novandraanugrah/xauusd-gold-price-historical-data-2004-2024

-The dataset is used to train the LSTM and PPO models to identify profitable trading opportunities.
+The dataset is used to train the LSTM and PPO models on 5-1 year worth of data to identify profitable trading opportunities.

 ---